bablukpik/website-layouts/flex/FLEX.md

 ## Description

 * The `layout1.html` template renders `header, body, and footer` elements.
-In here you can we haven't used `body` element for making the layout.
-This is a one kind of layout.
+In here we haven't used `body` element for making flexible layout that's why we had to subtract `header` and `footer` width manually.

 * The `layout2.html` template renders `header, body, and footer` elements.
-But we include the `body` element in the layout.
-This is another variation of making layouts.
+But we include the `body` element as a flexible layout.
+I'd recommend using this layout as this is much simpler.